 Q: What’s the best way to handle nested navigation?

-A: Use packages like go_router with shell routes, or alternatively implement custom nested navigators:
+Use packages like go_router with shell routes:

 final router = GoRouter(